Attosecond-level synchronisation of chip-integrated oscillators

 Here, we demonstrate precision synchronisation of two microcombs on separate photonic chips.
-We achieve this via Kerr-nonlinear synchronisation based on two cw lasers that are delivered to the microcombs via optical fibre (in our case $2\times50$~m).
-The frequency difference between both lasers defines a frequency reference to which the distributed microcombs synchronise without any active feedback loops, enabling precision timing across a fibre network (\reffig{fig:concept}{a}).
-Using a frequency domain technique, we reveal a remarkably low relative timing jitter on the attosecond-level between the microcombs, well-below the microresonators' fundamental thermorefractive noise level, opening opportunities for precision synchronisation in large networks and chip-integrated attosecond science.
+We achieve this via Kerr-nonlinear synchronisation based on two cw lasers that are delivered to the microcombs via optical fiber.
+The frequency difference between both lasers defines a two-tone timing reference to which the distributed microcombs synchronise without any active feedback loops (\reffig{fig:concept}{a}).
+In a \textit{first} experiment, we separate two 300~GHz microcombs by effectively 100~m of fiber (2x50~m).
+Using a frequency domain technique, we reveal an integrated relative timing jitter on the attosecond-level (1~kHz to 1 ~MHz), well below the microresonators' fundamental thermorefractive noise level.
+In a \textit{second} experiment, we synchronise two 25~GHz microcombs, and utilize an independent measurement technique -- balanced optical cross-correlation (BOC) -- to demonstrate and confirm the low relative timing jitter.
+Together, these experiments open opportunities for precision synchronisation in large networks and chip-integrated attosecond science.